vishalsharma-pixel/tfae-orchestration/routines/conductor-routine-prompt.md

 Then, mechanically:

+1. **Pre-flight check first**: before creating anything, call Cursor's API with a lightweight `GET https://api.cursor.com/v1/me` (using `CURSOR_API_KEY`) to confirm the key is valid and the API is reachable.
+   **If this fails for any reason, stop here — do not attempt the create call.** Log the failure and end the cycle without dispatching.
+This is a deliberate second, independent check alongside Step 3's Jira-comment dedup check — confirming Cursor itself is reachable and authenticated before committing to a POST that also writes a Jira comment and transitions the issue.
+Never fire a create call blind on the assumption that a bad key or network hiccup will surface cleanly after the fact.
-1. Call Cursor's API (`api.cursor.com`, using `CURSOR_API_KEY`) to create a new agent with the composed prompt, targeting the confirmed repo from Step 3.
+2. Once the pre-flight GET succeeds, call Cursor's API (`POST https://api.cursor.com/v1/agents`, using `CURSOR_API_KEY`) to create a new agent with the composed prompt, targeting the confirmed repo from Step 3.
-2. Comment on the Jira issue: `Dispatched to Cursor Cloud Agent. agentId=<id>
+3. Comment on the Jira issue: `Dispatched to Cursor Cloud Agent. agentId=<id>
    runId=<id>` — this exact format is what Step 2's sync logic parses on future cycles, so don't reword it.
-3. Transition the issue to "In Progress" per `workflow-map.yaml`.
+4. Transition the issue to "In Progress" per `workflow-map.yaml`.

 Do not dispatch a second task even if capacity remains — see `dispatch_batch_size: 1` in guardrails.yaml.
 One dispatch per cycle, full